fbpx

 Best New Zealand Hikes: Copland Track (South Island)

-• Location: Tai Poutini National Park
+• Location: Tai Poutini National Park, South Island

-• Length: 36 km (22 miles) return, overnight at Welcome Flat Hut
+• Distance: 36 km (22 miles), overnight at Welcome Flat Hut

-• Elevation Gain: 400 m (1,312 ft)
+• Elevation gain: 400 m (1,312 ft)

-New Zealand is home to many geothermal hot spots, including the Welcome Flat Hot Pools – the absolute best reward after a day’s hiking!
 You’ll be ready to peel off your hiking boots and soak your feet (and body) in them after walking up the track next to the Copland River.
 Just remember to take sandfly repellent (and ensure it is safe for use in the pools).

 Insider Tip: this track crosses several streams and follows the Copland River.
 It is not safe to tackle before or after heavy rain.